 Teaching online isn’t an offshoot of F2F teaching – it is an entirely different species of teaching.

 Much has been written about what is possible in teaching in traditional F2F education.
-In contrast, the answers to the question of What is possible in teaching online has only just begun to proliferate.
-In order to inspire more thinking about what is possible in teaching online, however, two significant challenges have to be overcome: one is a cultural barrier, the other is a relatively large gap in evidence-based practice for teaching online as a profession due to its newness.
+In contrast, the answers to the question of What is possible in teaching online? has only just begun to proliferate within the community of practice.
+For this discussion to grow, however, two significant obstacles need to be overcome: one is a cultural barrier; the other is a relatively large gap in the body of evidence-based practice for teaching online as a profession.
+Teaching online, as we understand it today, simply has not been around as long as F2F traditions.

 Culturally, online education was (and to some degree, still is) perceived as a second-class outgrowth of the F2F education model – something not quite as legitimate; not quite as rigorous.
 F2F learning is still regarded by traditionalists as “real learning”.
 While I agree that online teaching is not for every instructor nor is online learning for every student, none of those factors negates the reality that learning can occur in fully online instruction with no significant difference in outcomes compared to F2F.
 Unfortunately, for my faculty clients, there had not been enough high profile examples of well-designed and sustainable online education to convince skeptics that an entire degree program could be fully online and convey the same confidence in the graduate’s credential.